mavidishu/Production_Management_System_DIXON/README.md

 ## Features

-- User authentication and authorization
+- Admin authentication and authorization
 - Role-based access control
 - Dynamic data visualization with charts and graphs
-- Real-time updates and notifications
+- Real-time updates
 - Responsive design for mobile and desktop views
-- CRUD operations for managing users and data
+- CRUD operations for managing employees and transactions data

 ## Technologies